kalxas/rasdaman/doc/main/02_inst-guide.rst

 ==============================

 This is the easiest way of obtaining rasdaman.
-The preconfectioned VM has a running rasdaman system on Ubuntu 14.04 with a database already containing sample data for experimentation.
+The preconfectioned VM has a running rasdaman system on Xubuntu 18.04 with a database already containing sample data for experimentation.